dut-iptv/dut-iptv/README.md

 ### About

--Watch CanalDigitaal/KPN/NLZiet/Telenet (BE)/Telfort/T-Mobile/XS4ALL/Ziggo Live TV and content from anywhere in the EU
+-Watch CanalDigitaal/KPN/NLZiet/Telenet (BE)/Telfort/T-Mobile/Videoland/XS4ALL/Ziggo Live TV and content from anywhere in the EU

 ### Features

 -Unofficial 3rd Party repo and plugins for Kodi

--Watch Live TV for supported channels in your subscription
+-Watch live TV for supported channels in your subscription

 -Replay programs from the last 7 days for supported channels in your subscription

+-Watch video on demand (VOD) content

--Search Content
+-Search content

--Supports watching TV and listening to Radio using the IPTV Simple PVR Addon
+-Supports watching TV and listening to radio using the IPTV Simple PVR Addon

--Supports Catchup using IPTV Simple PVR Addon in Kodi 19
+-Supports catchup using IPTV Simple PVR Addon in Kodi 19

 ### Required